superduper-io/superduper/docs/content/execute_api/data_encodings_and_schemas.md

 # (Optional) Setting up tables and encodings

-`superduperdb` has flexible support for data-types.
-In both MongoDB and SQL databases, one can uses `superduperdb.DataType` to define one's own data-types.
+`superduper` has flexible support for data-types.
+In both MongoDB and SQL databases, one can uses `superduper.DataType` to define one's own data-types.

-If no-datatypes are provided, `superduperdb` [uses fallbacks](./auto_data_types.md) to encode and decode data.
+If no-datatypes are provided, `superduper` [uses fallbacks](./auto_data_types.md) to encode and decode data.
 To gain more-control, developers may use the `DataType` and `Schema` components.

 ## `DataType` abstraction